-FY2023 CoC Application Page 28 09/22/2023 ---
+FY2023 CoC Application Page 28 09/27/2023 00/1/1000

 THE CoC LEVERAGED SUCCESS DURING THE COVID-19 PANDEMIC TO DEMONSTRATE THE VALUE OF NON-CONGREGATE SHELTERS.
 Through the utilization of 784 non-congregate shelter beds, the community avoided a significant COVID-19 outbreak during the first wave of infections.
 The County of Tulsa also partnered with the CoC to lease another vacant building for \$1 following the initial reduction in shelter capacity as social distancing started.
 In 2021, the CoC opened a non-congregate shelter specifically targeted at increasing stability supports to reduce returns to homelessness, which contributed to a decrease in returns from 6 to 12 months from 6% in 2020 to 4% in 2021.
-The CoC currently has an RFP out to provide additional noncongregate shelter for people experiencing homelessness, funded by the City of Tulsa.
-The CoC has also secured 100 additional non-congregate shelter beds through the use of a vacant hotel for the cold weather season, and the CoC is coordinating with the City and County government to expand that capacity yearround.
-The CoC also partnered with the Mental Health Association Oklahoma (MHAOK) to provide a non-congregate bridge housing pilot.
-In the time following the Hotel to Housing 784-bed shelter, and two other hotel-based temporary non-congregate shelter programs, the CoC has faced a considerable increase in community organization against these innovative shelter options being present throughout Tulsa.
+The CoC worked with the City of Tulsa who released an RFP to develop a low-barrier shelter that includes non-congregate shelter units for people experiencing unsheltered homelessness.
+The CoC supported a 100 unit non-congregate shelter using a vacant hotel for the cold weather season protecting highly vulnerable people from death and preventing the spread of infectious disease.
+The CoC is coordinating with the City and County government to expand that capacity year-round.
+The CoC has faced a considerable increase in community organization against these innovative shelter options being present throughout Tulsa.
 The Lead Agency and CoC partners employed a community engagement strategy aimed at listening to, engaging with and educating community members about the realities of homelessness and the dignified, effective approach of non-congregate sheltering; including attending/presenting at neighborhood meetings, community events, and City of Tulsa's Housing, Homelessness, and Mental Health Task Force initiatives.
 The CoC has updated its membership application process to encourage a more diverse range of organizations and to create space within the process for more communication: both so that the CoC can convey its goals and approach to potential partners, and so those partners are able to share their perspectives and aims in joining our CoC.